-Figure 2: Illustration for the algorithm.

-We mention that planar duality gives that the Problem of finding a nonseparating cycle in a planar graph is equalent to finding a cut in a planar graph that contains no circuit.
-By Theorem 2, this problem is polynomially solvable for planar graphs.
-However, van den Heuvel [5] has shown that this problem is NP-complete in general (i.e. not necessarily planar) graphs.
+In a previous version of this report we claimed that this lemma implies a divide-andconquer type polynomial-time algorithm for the problem of finding a nonseparating cycle in a planar graph.
+Unfortunately this claim is not true, as it was pointed out to us by Jed Yang.
+Furthermore, he has shown in [7] that this problem is NP-complete, too.
+We mention that planar duality gives that the problem of finding a nonseparating cycle in a planar graph is equivalent to finding a cut in a planar graph that contains no circuit.
+By the previous remark, this problem is NP-complete for planar graphs, too.
+We note that van den Heuvel [5] has shown that this problem is NP-complete in general (i.e. not necessarily planar) graphs.